danielberenberg/defunct/README.md

 automation.

 # usage
-A quick example of a decorator from the `decorum.decorators` that caches computationally intensive routine outputs
+A quick example of a decorator from the `corator.decorators` module that caches outputs of computationally intensive procedures

 ```python
 from corator.decorators import autocache